 What she did not expect was that “Psychology and the Good Life” would soon become the most popular class in the history of Yale College, with an enrollment surpassing 1,200.

 The class, offered for the first time this semester, focuses on psychological bases for methods to increase happiness and reduce stress.
 It originally met in Battell Chapel, but since the number of enrolled students exceeded the space’s capacity, the lectures will also be simulcast in several other classrooms across campus.
 The simulcast means that there will be no cap on the number of students who wish to enroll in “Psychology and the Good Life.”
 Santos’ class will also be the first in Yale’s history to have its own mobile app: ReWi, which students will use to complete tasks intended to increase their happiness.

-Read the whole story: Yale NewsMore of our Members in the Media >
+Read the whole story (subscription may be required): Yale NewsMore of our Members in the Media >